Home / Contributors / Eric A. Youngstrom

-Dr. Youngstrom's areas of specialty are child and adolescent bipolar disorders and developmental psychopathology.
-He is PI on a five-year study of assessing bipolar disorders in children in community-based mental health settings.
-In addition, he is associate director of the Center for Excellence in Research and Treatment of Bipolar Disorder (CERT-BD) in the Psychology Department of The University of North Carolina at Chapel Hill.
+![]() Eric A. Youngstrom, PhDDr.
+Youngstrom's areas of specialty are child and adolescent bipolar disorders, evidence-based approaches to assessment, and developmental psychopathology.
+He served as PI on a five-year study of assessing bipolar disorders in children in community-based mental health settings. |

 Positions

-• Associate Director, Center for Excellence in Research and Treatment of Bipolar Disorder
+- Associate Director, Center for Excellence in Research and Treatment of Bipolar Disorder, University of North Carolina at Chapel Hill

 Education

-• Ph.D., 1998, University of Delaware, Clinical Psychology
+- PhD, 1998, University of Delaware, Clinical Psychology

 Relevant Publications